HappyZombies/HappyZombies.github.io/assets/custom-node-js-errors-980f5a7b.md

   return user;
 }
 ```
-You notice that for our custom error class, we pass along the original error when we ran `someDatabaseCall(id);`.
+Notice that for our custom error class, we pass along the original error when we ran `someDatabaseCall(id);`.
 It's important to pass the original error that occurred.
-If not, you may be potential losing information on the original cause of the error.
+If not, you may be potentially losing information on the original cause of the error.

 ## Benefit 1: Specific Unit Tests
 Imagine if we were to write a unit test for the method above.
-How would we test for the error case if we simply threw `new Error()` or we re-threw the error?
+How would we test for the error case if we simply threw `new Error()` or re-threw the error?
 Well, we'd have to catch the error based on the string value.

 ```js
 describe('when getting users by id', () => {